sc-ventures/cloudbreak-documentation/docs/aws-launch.md

 ## Launching Cloudbreak on AWS

 Before launching Cloudbreak on AWS, review and meet the prerequisites.
-Next, launch a VM using a Cloudbreak Amazon Machine Image (AMI), SSH to the VM, and start Cloudbreak.
+Next, launch a VM using a Cloudbreak Amazon Machine Image, access the VM, and then start Cloudbreak.
 Once Cloudbreak is running, log in to the Cloudbreak UI and create a Cloudbreak credential.

 ### Meet the Prerequisites